THAD TURNER: Director of Operations, Pennsylvania Division | Operator, Strike Force Recovery Team (SFRT) | Former Navy SEAL

 He is a graduate of West Virginia University where he was a four-year letterman and Captain of the WVU DIV I wrestling team.
 Thad managed a wilderness school for at risk teens in 2001, Thad received the Commonwealth of Pennsylvania Governor’s Award for Community Crime Prevention.
 He has served on several boards including The American Red Cross, Methodist Church Council, and United Fund.
 He is currently the CEO of a YMCA.

-Juan F. Gonzalez Jr. grew up the son of an aspiring Army officer.
+Diego Garcia grew up the son of an aspiring Army officer.
 Due to his area of expertise, he traveled quite a bit.
 Living in three Latin American Countries and 6 different states fueled his desire to travel and experience cultures different from his own.
 In 1991, upon graduating from high school he joined the U.S. Army and became a Combat Medic.
-After being honorably discharged in 1994 he spent a couple of years in the Army National Guard and a few as a Navy Corpsmen.
+After being honorably discharged in 1994 he spent a couple of years in the Army National Guard.

 TINA PAULSON: Human Trafficking Program Director | Legislative Liaison

-Tina has a life-long history of involvement in philanthropic causes and crisis response in the US and South America.
-For several years she has been professionally engaged in combating domestic sex trafficking, specializing in prevention, locating victims, victim advocacy and victim services.
-She is a Certified Human Trafficking Case Manager and possesses a wealth of street-level insight into the human trafficking criminal enterprise and undergraound commercial sex trade.
+Tina has a life-long history of involvement in philanthropic causes in the US and South America.
+For several years she has been professionally engaged in combating sex trafficking in the US, specializing in prevention, locating victims, assisting victims of gang/organized crime trafficking, victim advocacy and victim services.